pippinbarr/cart253/topics/extras/sounds.md

 ### Loading and playing the sound

-Now the image is in your project you can load it.
-The simplest approach here is to use `preload()` in your project to load the sound *into a variable*.
+Now the sound is in your project you can load it.
+We're going to write a function called `preload()` that we'll call in `setup()`.
+In it we will load our sound *into a variable*.
 That's right, a variable can contain a sound.

 ```javascript
 // We need a variable to store our sound in so we can use it later